App privacy details on the App Store

 Data linked to the user

-You’ll need to identify whether each data type is linked to a user’s account, device, or identity by you and/or your third-party partners.
-Data collected from an app is usually linked to the user’s account, device, or identity, unless specific privacy protections are put in place before collection to de-identify or anonymize it, such as:
+You’ll need to identify whether each data type is linked to the user’s identity (via their account, device, or other details) by you and/or your third-party partners.
+Data collected from an app is often linked to the user’s identity, unless specific privacy protections are put in place before collection to de-identify or anonymize it, such as:

 - Stripping data of any direct identifiers, such as user ID or name, before collection.